 Candles and fairy lights are a no-brainer when creating a romantic ambience for two, but what about when the family comes over for a Sunday roast?
 The dining room lighting you choose helps you to set the right mood for every occasion.
 It also reflects your style personality and can change the look and feel of your space.

 Lighting sets the tone long before the food arrives.
 Think back to when you’ve been scouting around a new city for a restaurant – the ones floodlit like a football pitch with cold LED light, never call out to you.
 They’re not inviting you in with a warm welcome.
 But consider the cosy family-run taverna with red and white check curtains and small dimmed lamps above each table.
 Italian Mama is on hand to welcome you in, make you feel like a part of the family and settle you down in an intimate corner so you can enjoy the company of your dining companion.
 THAT’S how you want your guests to feel!

-So all that said, where do you start?
+So with all that said, where do you start?
 How you want to feel is where to begin and how you’re going to use your dining space.
 It might have different uses during the day and evening.
 Having a selection of lighting sources will give you the most flexibility.
 Then lastly, choose the style of lights you love that best reflects your personality!

 Choosing dining room lighting

 Creating drama and a focal point

 Going big on your statement pendant light is the way to create drama in your dining space.
 A feature ceiling pendant light hanging above the table grabs your attention and brings focus to the specific area: where you’ll be sitting to enjoy a delicious meal.
 And did you know that like moths, we humans feel compelled to congregate around pools of light?
 Great for keeping everyone together instead of milling about, getting under your feet in the kitchen!